frictionlessdata/livemark/pages/guides-and-tutorials/data-journalism.md

 height: 300
 ```

-There are much more useful Markdown extensions, for example:
+There are many more useful Markdown extensions, for example:
 - [Logic](../feature-reference/snippets.html#logic)
 - [Table](../feature-reference/snippets.html#table)
 - [Script](../feature-reference/snippets.html#script)

-Read [Feature Reference](../feature-reference/snippets.html) to learn more.
+Read the [Feature Reference](../feature-reference/snippets.html) to learn more.